cacophony-wj/LeS/README.md

 Download it to wherever you keep your downloads.

-LBS is now fully compatible with Wabbajack 2.0 and up.
-Get it from http://wabbajack.org

 When you launch it, select to install _From Disk_ and point to the .wabbajack file you downloaded above.

 Then follow the rest of Wabbajack's instructions.